CommandersAct/Android/TCPrivacy/README.md

 <p>If you're using the SDK, this will propagate the information to the SDK and manage its state.</p>
 <h2 id="using-iab-consent-string">Using IAB Consent String</h2>
 <p>For now we can create a consent string, but we can't display the privacy center with information from the vendor list.
 We're creating a first release with only the consent string before so that all our client that don't use the Privacy Center can use IAB.</p>
+<p>If you want to have an offline version of the official vendor list, please add it to your project named "vendorlist.json" at the same place as you would with the privacy.json of the PCM (please check the PCM part).</p>
 <p>First you will need to add the consent library to your project.
 You will find it in the same repository.</p>
 <p>This library is named TC_IAB.aar and is present in this TCIAB folder.</p>
 <p>When you init the Privacy module it will check if this library is present in your project.
 If so, it will save in the phone that a CMP is present.</p>